MayurSuradkar/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 ## 2. What are the distinct features of Python?

 > 1. Structured and functional programmings are supported.
+>    Structured programming means writing code in a clear, linear flow using functions, loops, and conditionals.
+>    Functional programming is a style where functions are treated as first-class objects and supports features like higher-order functions, map/filter, and immutability.
 > 2. It can be compiled to byte-code for creating larger applications.
+>    Python code is not directly compiled to machine code but to byte-code, an intermediate low-level representation.
+>    This byte-code is executed by the Python Virtual Machine (PVM).
+>    This makes Python suitable for larger applications, as byte-code files (.pyc) load faster than raw scripts.
 > 3. Develops high-level dynamic data types.
+>    Python provides built-in high-level data types like:
+>        Lists, Dictionaries, Sets, Tuples, Strings
+>    These data types are dynamic, meaning:
+          They can grow or shrink as needed.
+          You don’t need to specify sizes upfront.
-> 4. Supports checking of dynamic data types.
+> 4. Supports checking of dynamic data types.: Python is dynamically typed, meaning variable types are determined at runtime.
-> 5. Applies automated garbage collection.
+> 6. Applies automated garbage collection.:Python automatically manages memory using garbage collection.
-> 6. It could be used effectively along with Java, COBRA, C, C++, ActiveX, and COM.
+> 7. It could be used effectively along with Java, COBRA, C, C++, ActiveX, and COM.

 ---